AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 * **What validations need to be run by the customers?**

-    No specific testing is needed for this security upgrade.
+    No specific testing is needed for this migration.
 In case any issue is observed, please reach out to [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support)

 * **Can I request a change in Date/Time to the scheduled security upgrade slot?**